Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/Facility AI.md

 Facility AI is a software you can download at MT4.

-This is a game mechanic that lets you program scripts using a visual probramming language, similar to Scratch.
+This is a game mechanic that lets you program scripts using a visual programming language, similar to Scratch.

 Downloading its software provides you with a new Headquarters tab titled "Facility AI", which update the ingame tutorial and gives you access to the Facility AI interface.